Accessibility Tools (CTRL+U)

 #1: Apply as a current student your sophomore year.

 In this route, you complete the pre-nursing course work and then apply to the School of Nursing during your sophomore year at PLU.
-On average, over 50% of students who apply to the School of Nursing through this route are accepted into the program!
+An average of about 50% of students who apply to the School of Nursing through this route are accepted into the program.

 #2: Get your bachelor’s degree in one of the majors that grants guaranteed admission to the PLU Entry-Level Master of Science in Nursing (ELMSN).